vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The lotus with eight petals is to be imposed on the navel; this, however, is made on the spine, on the left, then on the other side of the belly, this for the fi rst group of four \[ *śaktis* \]. //75// The other group of four \[ *śaktis* \] is imposed between the spine and the left side, etc.

-*sarvasiddhyādikaṁ kaṇṭ he prādakṣiṇyena vinyaset* /
+*sarvasiddhyādikaṁ kaṇṭhe prādakṣiṇyena vinyaset* /

 *hṛdaye manukoṇasthā ḥ śaktayo ‘pi ca pūrvavat* //74//

-*nābhāvaṣṭ adalaṁ tat tu vaṁśe vāme ca pāṛśvake* /
+*nābhāvaṣṭadalaṁ tat tu vaṁśe vāme ca pāṛśvake* /

-*udare savyapārśve ca nyased ādicatuṣṭ ayam* //75/
+*udare savyapārśve ca nyased ādicatuṣṭayam* //75/

-*vaṁśavāmāntarālādi nyased anyaccatuṣṭ ayam* /
+*vaṁśavāmāntarālādi nyased anyaccatuṣṭayam* /

 The exact places on the body on which to impose all these deities are explained in the commentary.
 For instance, “in front of the tuft” is explained as the forehead.
 Since our readers are not expected to practice this *pūjā* , we do not believe it is necessary to clarify the text.

 The two next impositions are to be made on two *cakras* ; they are to be imposed by *nyāsa* on the parts of the body corresponding to the *cakras* .
-For the *svādhiṣṭ hāna* , the group of four deities is to be placed circularly on four places on the lower part of the belly.
+For the *svādhiṣṭhāna* , the group of four deities is to be placed circularly on four places on the lower part of the belly.
 As for the ten Mudrās to be imposed on the *mūlādhāra* , they are, in fact, to be imposed there and \(according to the Dī \) on the right and the left of the spine:

-On the *svādhiṣṭ hāna* one must impose, starting from the east in front of oneself and fi nishing in the south, //76// the \[energies\] in groups of four, successively, in the four directions of space.
+On the *svādhiṣṭhāna* one must impose, starting from the east in front of oneself and fi nishing in the south, //76// the \[energies\] in groups of four, successively, in the four directions of space.

 The best of *sādhakas* must impose the ten Mudrās on the *mūlādhāra* .